 For this treatment, an acidic solution is applied to the affected area, which causes the skin to exfoliate and peel off.
 New, smoother skin regenerates in its place.
 Peels come in different strengths.
-Your midtown dermatologist chooses which, depending on your level of scarring.
+Your dermatologist chooses which, depending on your level of scarring.
 The procedure takes about 15–30 minutes.
 You may feel a little stinging or burning during the procedure but you should not feel any pain.
 Your face may feel sensitive afterward.
 Skin peeling is expected to last for a few days depending on the strength of the acid used.
 Aftercare includes staying out of the sun and applying prescribed moisturizers.
 Potential risks and side effects of chemical peels include scarring, a permanent change in skin color and a reactivation of cold sores.

 Dermal Filler injections

 Filler injections are an acne scar treatment that gives great immediate results.
 Your doctor can choose from among many different filler formulations.
-During the procedure, your NYC dermatologist numbs the area with a topical cream to reduce pain, but pain is minimal.
-Then your dermatologist fills your scars by injecting the fillers beneath your scar.
+During the procedure, your doctor numbs the area with a topical cream to reduce pain, but pain is minimal.
+Then your Midtown acne treatment specialist fills your scars by injecting the fillers beneath your scar.
 This procedure takes anywhere from 15 minutes to an hour, depending on the severity of your scarring.
 You may experience slight bruising, redness or swelling on your face for the next few days.
 These are common but temporary side effects.
 Potential rare risks include vascular occlusion or infection.

 Laser Treatment for Acne Scars and Microneedling

 Laser resurfacing and microneedling are frequently used in combination with other treatments.
 Scarred skin is traumatized in order to promote skin cell regeneration and collagen formation.
 Each treatment takes between 10 –30 minutes, depending on the surface area of the affected area.
 You’ll feel little to no pain with this procedure as numbing cream is applied prior to the procedure.
 After your procedure, your face may be pink and swollen for several hours to several days.
 You will not see results for weeks or even months after treatment.
-Risks from this treatment are minimal, but include pain, discoloration, swelling, scarring or infection.
+Risks from this acne treatment are minimal, but include pain, discoloration, swelling, scarring or infection.